Max Muncy Player Props: Dodgers vs. Phillies

 Max Muncy At The Plate

-- Among qualified batters in MLB, he ranks 158th in batting average, 95th in on-base percentage, and 30th in slugging.
+- Among qualifying hitters, he ranks 158th in batting average, while his on-base percentage ranks 104th and he is 35th in slugging.

-- Muncy has had an RBI in 25 games this year (43.1%), including eight multi-RBI outings (13.8%).
-He has also driven in three or more of his team's runs in five contests.
+- In 42.4% of his games this season, Muncy has driven in at least one run.
+In eight of those games (13.6%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.